Better Baker Club

 1. Mix by hand when possible.

 This batter is delicate.
 Overmixing, especially with a stand mixer, can lead to a gummy center.
-Whipping in too much air, especially with the cream cheese.
-It traps more air than butter and can throw off the texture.
+Whipping too much traps more air than butter, and can throw off the texture.

 2. Switch to a whisk for the eggs.